scalyr/cloudwatch2scalyr/README.md

 There are additional environment variables you can pass to the code - `USE_ADD_EVENTS_API`, `PARSER_NAME`, and `SCALYR_BASE_URL`.
 (These should not be encrypted.)
 * In general, `USE_ADD_EVENTS_API` should be false (and you don’t actually need to specify it unless you want it to be true).
 * `PARSER_NAME` is optional as well and refers to a specific custom parser defined using the Scalyr UI - if not specified, the default parser is used.
-* `SCALYR_BASE_URL` defaults to `https://www.scalyr.com` and selects the Scalyr region to which you want to upload your logs, such as  `https://upload.eu.scalyr.com`.  *Note:* If this parameter is configured incorrectly, you will not get error messages from Scalyr during log upload; AWS logs of this Lambda function will look as if everything is working, but the logs won't be displayed in Scalyr.
+* `SCALYR_BASE_URL` defaults to `https://www.scalyr.com` and selects the Scalyr region to which you want to upload your logs.
+Currently, the only valid values are `https://www.scalyr.com` and `https://upload.eu.scalyr.com`.  *Note:* If this parameter is configured incorrectly, you will not get error messages from Scalyr during log upload; AWS logs of this Lambda function will look as if everything is working, but the logs won't be displayed in Scalyr.

 <div style="text-align:center"><img src="markdown_images/image_4.png" width="600"></div>
 <br>

 ## Save and test the function

 After you've entered all necessary information, you can save and test the function.
 Click on the "Save and test" button in the upper right-hand corner.
-On thte screen that appears, ensure that "Create new test event" is selected, then select "CloudWatch Logs" from the Event template dropdown.
+On the screen that appears, ensure that "Create new test event" is selected, then select "CloudWatch Logs" from the Event template dropdown.
 Give the event a name, then click "Create" at the bottom of the page.

 Next, click on "Test" in the upper-right corner of the page.
 If the results state "Execution result: succeeded," go to the Log View in Scalyr and look for "cloudwatch-123456789123" and click on "testLogGroup" next to it.